Title abbreviation: Swiss Med Wkly

 Published by the SMW supporting association

 After the change from Schweizerische Medizinische Wochenschrift to Swiss Medical Weekly in 2001, the journal has been published as a journal of EMH Swiss Medical Publishers Ltd. Having assumed responsibility for the content and finances of the journal, the SMW supporting association now also acts as the journal's publisher.
-The partnership with EMH is continued, among other things, through mutual rights of use for the articles published by the respective party.

 Our open access model